pablotrianda/pablotrianda/README.md

 - 👯 I'm looking to collaborate on cool and fun projects to help others dev make work easier!
 - 📫 How to reach me: [Email](mailto:pablotrianda@gmail.com) or [Linkedin](https://www.linkedin.com/in/pablo-triandafilide-641b24ba/)

-This repo has mostly my editor config,i3,tmux and other config and some tools was I build to improvement my workflow.
+This repo has mostly my editor config, i3, tmux and other config and some tools was I build to improvement my workflow.
+Feel free to send a PR to any of them ✨